Clean-Hands/p2p_client/doc/codereview.md

 ## How to Run
 Refer to the [running.md](https://github.com/rubenboero21/cs347/blob/main/doc/running.md) document.

-If you need to install cargo, run the curl command found [here](https://www.rust-lang.org/tools/install), refer to the [development.md](https://github.com/rubenboero21/cs347/blob/main/doc/development.md) file, or follow more detailed instructions to install rustup [here](https://doc.rust-lang.org/book/ch01-01-installation.html).
+If you need to install cargo, it can be installed via rustup.
+A guide to install rustup can be found [here](https://doc.rust-lang.org/book/ch01-01-installation.html), or you could refer to [development.md](https://github.com/rubenboero21/cs347/blob/main/doc/development.md).

 ## Questions We Would Like Answered
 - Does the code organization/architecture make sense?